QuTech-Delft/cQASM-spec/WIP.md

 that can exist as the result of a constant-propagated expression, in some cases a literal, or can be bound to a constant).

+A *quantum* type is a type representing quantum information.
+Quantum information cannot be copied, and thus cannot be used in many contexts; it is typically only used in variable declarations to declare resource usage.

-A *user* type is a runtime type defined using the `typedef` construct.
+A *user* type is a runtime type defined using the `type` construct.

 A *product* type is a type defined as the product of other types.